-So that was part of my thought process.
-I wasn’t hiding it, I definitely told my close friends.
-But I didn’t want to publicize it.
+That was part of my thought process.
+I wasn’t hiding it.
+I definitely told my close friends, but I didn’t want to publicize it.

-I remember during the second week, after the first round of chemo, just losing a clump of it and I was supposed to go out to a concert actually and just about to lose it.
-I was like what am I going to do, how am I going to cover this?
+I remember during the second week, after the first round of chemo, just losing a clump of it.
+I was supposed to go out to a concert, actually, and just about to lose it.
+I was like, ‘What am I going to do?
+How am I going to cover this?’

-I had learned somewhere along the way about these frozen caps that you can rent out and you wear them during chemo treatments.
+I had learned somewhere along the way about these frozen caps that you can rent out and wear during chemo treatments.
 It’s supposed to save your hair.

-I looked into these “Penguin” cold caps and you get these liquid and plastic-y velcro bowl caps.
-The night before, my husband would go to the grocery store, get 80 pounds of dry ice, you get eight of these caps, you put them in the ice, freeze them overnight down to -48 degrees.
+I looked into these Penguin Cold Caps, and you get these liquid and plastic-y velcro bowl caps.
+The night before, my husband would go to the grocery store [and] get 80 pounds of dry ice.
+You get 8 of these caps, put them in the ice, and freeze them overnight down to -48 degrees.

 You wear the caps before treatment, during treatment, and after treatment.
 You have to change them out every 30 minutes to keep it at that temperature.

-My husband came with me to the treatments and he would be working.
+My husband came with me to the treatments, and he would be working.
 We had the timer going.
 He would have to try and thaw it out a bit to soften it up so it would wrap around my head completely.
-It would be about eight or nine hours that I would wear these caps.
+It would be about 8 or 9 hours that I would wear these caps.

-Actually the hardest part of my chemo treatment was the cold caps.
-By the end, by the last cap, I was just wiped out and it’s like a brain freeze that entire time and a headache.
-So that was probably the most painful part.
-With the AC [chemo] I’d come home, I’d have the caps on for another four, five hours.
+Actually, the hardest part of my chemo treatment was the cold caps.
+By the end, by the last cap, I was just wiped out.
+It’s like a brain freeze that entire time and a headache.
+That was probably the most painful part.
+With the AC [chemo] I’d come home, [and] I’d have the caps on for another 4 or 5 hours.

 I did lose some hair.
-I saved about 60-percent.
+I saved about 60%.

-They are expensive, about $1500 to rent.
-It is quite an effort, so you definitely need to have someone to come in and support you and do the changing every 30 minutes.
+They are expensive, about $1,500 to rent.
+It is quite an effort, so you definitely need to have someone to come in, support you, and do the changing every 30 minutes.

-They have to knead it, so it’s a lot of work, and it is pretty excruciating.
-The beginning it’s just cold then your brain gets numb so you don’t really feel it.
+They have to knead it, so it’s a lot of work.
+It is pretty excruciating.
+[In] the beginning, it’s just cold.
+Then your brain gets numb, so you don’t really feel it.
 But that numbness [turned into a headache].

-I think it really is a personal decision based on how important it is and frankly if you have the support to help you get through it.
-And just how much pain, coldness you can handle.
+I think it really is a personal decision based on how important it is, frankly if you have the support to help you get through it, and just how much pain [and] coldness you can handle.
 You just have to weigh all that.

 I think it’s worth looking at.
 I have recommended it to my friends to at least try it out.
-And you can try it for a couple sessions and decide it’s just too much or not.
+You can try it for a couple sessions and decide it’s just too much or not.

 If the cost isn’t too inhibitive, I’d recommend it.
-Insurance didn’t cover it for me so that’s another thing to consider.
-I’ve heard some hospitals, I think Stanford too, is supporting it, where when I did it, we had to bring in these coolers with ice caps in them, roll them in, roll them out.
+Insurance didn’t cover it for me, so that’s another thing to consider.
+I’ve heard some hospitals — I think Stanford, too — is supporting it.
+When I did it, we had to bring in these coolers with ice caps in them, roll them in, and roll them out.

 Life Outside Treatment